 - Your internet protocol address or other online identifiers.

 - Location data.

 If you contact us (by telephone, e-mail, instant messenger or voice over IP) we will collect your personal data and process it in accordance with the processes outlined in this notice, including our Privacy Principles and the basis for processing your personal data.
 This may include discussing matters with you in relation to an enquiry about our services or a contract that we may enter into with you, or because you have subscribed to our newsletter or request a publication from us.

-If we speak with you via a Skype meeting (whether audio or video) such conversations may be recorded and, in such instances, we will store your personal data that may be recorded as part of that Skype meeting.
+If we speak with you via one of our preferred video-conferencing platforms such conversations may be recorded and, in such instances, we will store your personal data that may be recorded as part of that interaction.
 This will be retained by us as communication data, in accordance with this privacy notice.